All Episodes

 They didn't even interview her or 17 other key witnesses in the case.

-It's unbelievable the times we're living in.
+The times we're living in.

-If you don't have equal justice under the law, and you don't have equal application of our laws, and you rig an investigation for a favored candidate, and you have a stated goal of stopping the other candidate, and going into phony investigations with that, and then even spying on having spies in the Trump campaign.
+If you don't have equal justice under the law and you don't have equal application of our laws and you rig an investigation for a favored candidate and you have a stated goal of stopping the other candidate and going into phony investigations with that and then even spying on having spies in the Trump campaign, I actually think it's going to turn out to be worse than that.

-You know, op research, foreign national Russian sources that even the guy that put it together says, I have no idea if any of this crap is true.
+And then you also use an unverified, Clinton-bought and paid for, funneled money, you know, op research, foreign national, Russian sources that even the guy that put it together says, I have no idea if any of this crap is true.

-That becomes the basis to lie to Pfizer court judges, purposely withhold information to these judges about who paid for this dossier, and then tell the judges act like it's gospel truth when they never even bothered to take the time to even verify it as per FISA law, as per FBI protocol.
+That becomes the basis to lie to FISA court judges, purposely withhold information to these judges about who paid for this dossier, and then tell the judges act like it's gospel truth when they never even bothered to take the time to even verify it as per FISA law, as per FBI protocol.

-And they love their jobs and they respect the law.
+There's not one FBI agent, I'm telling you, these are good people and they love their jobs and they respect the law.

-That it will not tell you privately that what they did here is absolutely would get everybody else fired.
+That will not tell you privately that what they did here is absolutely would get everybody else fired.

-They want to tell that story, but they can't tell that story until they get subpoenaed.
+But in the end, they want to tell this, they want to tell that story, but they can't tell that story until they get subpoenaed.

-So now we got the man.
+So now we got the matter.

 Now we're interviewing the Manhattan Madam.